Note: This post contains affiliate links. You may read my disclosure here.

 This Christmas I decided to add more STEAM toys into our Christmas gift mix.
 I surprised my son and his cousin (who is also 4 years old) each with their own three month subscription to KiwiCo’s Koala Crates.
 I’ve seen this advertised in my Facebook news feed and have been interested in trying it out with my kids for a while.
 I thought this was a great time to get started.

 KiwiCo sells monthly subscriptions to hands-on science and art projects in crates for ages 0-16+.
-They have a Tadpole Crate for ages 0-2, a Koala Crate for ages 3-4, Kiwi Crate for ages 5-8, and additional crates for ages up 16+).
+They have a Panda Crate for ages 0-2, a Koala Crate for ages 3-4, Kiwi Crate for ages 5-8, and several more crates for kids ages 9 up 16+).

 On the KiwiCo website a quote that stuck out to me is, “We make STEAM accessible, engaging, and fun.
 Our goal is to inspire kids to see themselves as scientists, artists, and makers.”
 Now that’s a mission I can get behind!
 That is my goal here on Engineering Emily too.